 - Mythology Gag: When Edgar first meets the Bug, their discussion about the gun is a reference to the surprisingly obscure comic the movie was based on.
 It turns out much better for the farmer in that one, though - the bugs REALLY needed his gun (for a high-stakes scavenger hunt), but not so urgently that they couldn't wait him out.

 - Needle in a Stack of Needles: When "Edgar" escapes with the Galaxy and Laurel, J realizes he's escaped in a cab.
 The trouble is, the movie is set in New York, and it's rush hour.
+The streets are filled with cabs.
 However, K makes him stop, saying "He's not leaving [Earth] in a cab."

 - No Such Agency: Played With.
 Originally a Federal agency, the MIB splintered off since the government "asked too many questions."
 They erased any and all records and memories of their existence from their own government, getting their funding from the patents of alien technologies.